Shubham2194/grafana-GKE/README.md

 resource.labels.container_name= "nginx"
 severity>=DEFAULT

-You can algo Add and create dashboard with the query ,to view lOGS diretly there In Explore section Choose Add to dashboard and You are done !!!
+You can also create dashboard with this query ,to view lOGS diretly there.

+In Explore section Choose Add to dashboard and You are done !!!

+CHEERS :)